 At first glance, it appears I wasn’t the only one who overlooked it.
 Unlike Penang or Singapore, much of KL’s Chinatown is in need of some TLC.
 Lined with decaying 1920’s shophouses crying for restoration and knock-off tourist-centric merchantry along Petaling Street Market, I imagine it has seen better days.

-I curiously stepped inside.
+The black gate in front was open so I curiously stepped inside.

 KL is usually so censored from sexual references that painting ‘a lady of the evening’ would normally be taboo.
 Yet, much of Chinatown was once surprisingly peppered with crime, corruption and carnality.